lingyunxumich/507-final-project/README.md

 ###Authorization: No API keys are needed to run the files.

-###Python packages needed: bs4, requests, sqlite3, flask, plotly.py.
+###Python packages required: bs4, requests, sqlite3, flask, plotly.py.

 ###Usage: